 I say 12.05 because that’s what was on the timetable I saw online, but the bus actually arrived at 12.20.
 Since it’s a 40-minute trip, it would have been a rush to get to the port to catch the 1pm boat — luckily, though, our tickets were for the 3pm departure.

 Bus 61 cost us €2.65 from Puerto del Carmen to Playa Blanca in 2013 — current prices are not available online, but it’s likely to be less than €4.
 You can catch the bus from Avenida Las Playas, the main road along the beach.
 There’s a stop opposite the casino, but be aware that the bus stop signs face the road — so look out for taxis in the taxi rank: they share the space.

 The journey covered at least a third of the island, so it’s a cheap way to see some of the sights of Lanzarote, such as the arid hills and white villages.
 We arrived in Playa Blanca at around 12.55 and wandered into the town centre, where we followed a pedestrian street all the way to the port — allow at least 15 minutes to find your way, though the walk itself is only about ten minutes.

-There are two or three ferry companies to choose from, and in winter you’ll probably be fine buying your ticket on the day, though the websites will encourage you to purchase in advance.
+There are two or three ferry companies to choose from, and in winter you’ll probably be fine buying your ticket on the day, though the websites will encourage you to purchase in advance — and you’ll likely get a discount if you buy online, too.
 It’s certainly worth checking the timetables in advance, as there are often two-hour gaps between departures.
 However, there are bars and restaurants at the port, so you can have a drink while you wait.